whoisjorge/gulp-workflow/README.md

 ## Install

-Fork, clone, or just download it!
-But remember to install those lovely dependencies That make everything just work :cupid:
+Fork, clone or just download it!
+But remember to install those lovely dependencies that make everything just work

 ```bash
 git clone https://github.com/whoisjorge/gulpflow.git
 cd gulpflow
 npm i
 ```
-You can also use `yarn` for the dependecies intallation.
+You can also use `yarn` for manage the dependencies

 ## Usage

-Place all the files on the `src` folder
+Place all the files inside the `src` folder

 ### Development